MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 ### Plan for free trails

 You can opt to provide free trials for your SaaS offer.
 Microsoft allows a free trial period of one month, after which the offer is billed based on the subscription model.
-When you sell through Microsoft, you can offer free trial of one month, and Microsoft converts it to a paid subscription by the end of the trial period.
+When you sell through Microsoft, you can offer a free trial of one month, and Microsoft converts it to a paid subscription by the end of the trial period.

 ### Plan for test drive

-You can opt to add test drive for your SaaS app that provides customers access to preconfigured environment of your app for fixed hours.
+You can opt to add a test drive for your SaaS app that provides customers access to preconfigured environment of your app for fixed hours.
 For more information, check [Test drive for SaaS offer](/partner-center/marketplace/create-new-saas-offer).

 ### Plan for mobile

 To avoid violating third-party app store policies, your app can't include links that allow users to purchase subscription plans on mobile.
 However, you can still indicate if your app has features that require a subscription plan.
-For more information, see the related commercial marketplace certification policies.
+For more information, see the [related commercial marketplace certification policies](/legal/marketplace/certification-policies).

-### Plan for other details

-Apart from the features discussed earlier, you also need to plan on the basic yet important information to be furnished with your offer.
-It helps the users to find your offer easily in the marketplace.

-* **Offer categories and industries**: Decide on the primary and secondary categories of the offer.
-It decides the store where the offer is published and to identify your app in the marketplace.
-* **Offer details**: Decide the logos, keywords, and description that helps to improve the discovery and value of your offer in the marketplace
-* **Preview audience**: Decide the audience and collate their email address that enables them to use and verify the preview offer before live.
-The email addresses must be either of Azure Active Directory or Microsoft.
-* **Legal terms and conditions**: Provide relevant information for the users to be aware of the terms of use of your app.
-* **Customer Relationship Management (CRM)**: Provide the details to receive customer leads.

 For comprehensive guidance, see [how to plan a SaaS offer for the Microsoft commercial marketplace](/azure/marketplace/plan-saas-offer).